CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

 > **Note:** This shows how users are distributed among different session hosts under *Breadth-first load balancing method*.

 19. Open **WVD-HP01-SH-0** session host, there you can see the user logged in to that session host.
-Now click on **Log off all active users** button and select **Yes** to the prompt asking *Do you ant to Log off active users of the virtual machine*.
+Now click on **Log off all active users** button and select **Yes** to the prompt asking *Do you want to Log off active users of the virtual machine*.

    ![ws name.](media/lb50.png)

 20. Navigate back to *Session hosts* and open **WVD-HP01-SH-1** session host, there you can see the user logged in to that session host.
-Now click on **Log off all active users** button and select **Yes** to the prompt asking *Do you ant to Log off active users of the virtual machine*.
+Now click on **Log off all active users** button and select **Yes** to the prompt asking *Do you want to Log off active users of the virtual machine*.

    ![ws name.](media/lb48.png)